 Propaganda is, per se, something that takes place in a group setting, since it happens in the public realm, and the way an audience subject reacts to it is influenced by group factors, such as the ones that were mentioned above.
 Given that it is a best practice to test in an environment that best replicates the factors at play in real-life situations, it makes sense, in the context of propaganda, to use a technique that allows to incorporate all those variables.

 Another fact about propaganda is that it’s not intended to convey specific accurate information, nor is it an interactive process.
 Propaganda is intended just to trigger an emotional response and it’s unidirectional.
 There are no users in propaganda, there is an audience.
 An audience passively receives the message and reacts to it, there is no interaction in the sense that the audience doesn’t need to perform actions in order to unroll the piece.
 In that sense, focus groups were conceived to collect information regarding the sentiment of the people in face of the presented piece of propaganda.

 The technique was later largely used by the marketing field.
 Beyond assessing reaction to war propaganda, it was used to access consumers reaction to product advertise or to brand discourses and look & feel.
 This was a good fit, since classical marketing strategies rely on the same logic as propaganda (unidirectional, reactive, not interactive, emotional, and not accurate).

 When the field of digital products started to develop, its professionals turned to the existing research and testing techniques on the well-established marketing field.
 Focus groups were among them, as well as many others, like personas (which we've already reviewed in a previous post).

-But, in my opinion, both marketing and UX for digital products have a few core differences that make focus groups have a limited potential when applied to product design.
+But, in my opinion, both marketing and UX design for digital products have a few core differences that make focus groups have limited potential when applied to product design.
 In order to better understand those differences, we need to take a more in-depth look at what usability and user experience are.

 User Experience & Digital Products